 With everyone spending a little extra time at home these days, many people have started exploring smart lighting products like Philips Hue, to add a little extra atmosphere to their living space.

-If you’ve chosen to purchase Hue smart lights, you may have considered purchasing the popular Hue Dimmer Switch in order to dim and control that lighting.
-However, you might wonder if instead of purchasing a separate Hue Dimmer Switch, you can control your lights via a different method?
+If you’ve chosen to purchase Hue lights, you may have considered purchasing the popular Hue Dimmer Switch in order to dim and control that lighting.
+However, you might wonder if instead of purchasing a separate Hue Dimmer Switch, can you dim philips hue without dimmer switch?
 In short…

 Yes, you can dim Philips Hue bulbs using a variety of methods (including voice and app control) – you don’t have to purchase the separate Hue Dimmer Switch.
 However some options cannot be used, so caution is also needed.